 - “Place got hit by lightning, huh?
 ‘F-you, pay me.’”

-Here’s a simple three-step process to get paid to write — becoming a full-time writer, while also getting paid what you deserve.
+Here’s a simple three-step process to get paid to write online — becoming a full-time writer, while also getting paid what you deserve.

 1. Prioritize cash